Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Introduction

 \section{Introduction}

 As ML systems become more sophisticated and widespread, individuals are increasingly relying on these systems, entrusting them with personal and professional data.
-Consequently, the risk of sensitive information exposure is growing significantly in multiple sectors \cite{bertino2016data} including healthcare~\cite{abouelmehdi2017big}, finance~\cite{tripathi2020financial}, national security~\cite{thuraisingham2002data}, education~\cite{florea2020big} and consumer services~\cite{lee2015personalized}.
-It is particularly alarming in fields such as healthcare, where the confidentiality of patient data is extremely sensitive as a breach could result in severe personal and financial implications, affecting patient care and institutional credibility~\cite{luo2018privacyprotector, jm2018data, hipaa}.
-In finance, the integrity of financial transactions and records is fundamental for maintaining market stability and preventing fraud~\cite{yu2021corporate}, while in national security , safeguarding classified information is essential to protect national interests and prevent threats to public safety~\cite{kim2010security}.
+Consequently, the risk of sensitive information exposure~\cite{salomon2012data} is growing significantly in multiple sectors \cite{bertino2016data} including healthcare~\cite{abouelmehdi2017big}, finance~\cite{tripathi2020financial}, national security~\cite{thuraisingham2002data}, education~\cite{florea2020big} and consumer services~\cite{lee2015personalized}.
+It is particularly alarming in fields such as healthcare, where the confidentiality of patient data is extremely sensitive, as a breach could result in severe personal and financial implications, which can affect patient care and institutional credibility~\cite{luo2018privacyprotector, jm2018data, hipaa}.
+In finance, the integrity of financial transactions and records is fundamental for maintaining market stability and preventing fraud~\cite{yu2021corporate}, while in national security, safeguarding classified information is essential to protect national interests and prevent threats to public safety~\cite{kim2010security}.

 This has led to the development of various privacy attacks targeting ML models to extract sensitive information, including Model Inversion Attacks~\cite{fredrikson2015model}, Attribute Inference Attacks~\cite{gong2018attribute}, Model Stealing Attacks~\cite{juuti2019prada}, and Membership Inference Attacks (MIAs)~\cite{shejwalkar2021membership}.
-Among these, MIAs are particularly prominent as a significant threat to data privacy~\cite{salomon2012data}, wherein an adversary seeks to ascertain if a specific data point was part of the dataset used to train the model.
-This intrusion risks exposing sensitive information about individuals in the training dataset, potentially compromising personal data confidentiality~\cite{shokri}.
+In MIAs, an adversary seeks to ascertain if a specific data point was part of the dataset used to train the model.
+This intrusion risks exposing classified information about individuals in the training dataset, potentially compromising personal data confidentiality~\cite{shokri}.